 These are the years of the “Ultra” Wednesdays, of the Blade Runner staging, of the China Town events… while on the stage are performing Tears For Fear, Tuxedomoon, the Human League, D.A.F., Litfiba, Frankie Goes To Hollywood.
 Tenax also shows up on the then Minister Gianni De Michelis’ guide of the most popular discotheques.

 Among the thousands of people who crowd the club, there is a vast number of celebrities: Vittorio Gassman, Dalila Di Lazzaro, David Byrne, Roberto Benigni, Ilona Staller, Amanda Lear.
-The change of pace is in the second half of the ‘80s, when Tenax – already extremely popular in Florence – opens its doors to the new generations and to new audiences.
+In the second half of the 80s the change of course: the Tenax, already extremely well known as a disco in Florence, opens its doors to new generations and new audiences.

 In the early ‘90s, Tenax as temple of rock music is only a memory.
 Due to the uncertainty that hovers over the entire nightlife industry, a sudden change of the programming towards commercial and pop music – including discotheque for teenagers– becomes necessary.
 In 1995, Tenax is bought by the company Nozze di Figaro and starts its rebirth: thanks to a program rich in live events and international guests, the Florentine scene reconquers the night owls.